 If you have an SBCS loan, we'll notify you or your tax agent in myIR or by letter ahead of key events, such as:

-- interest accruing if the loan is not repaid in full in the first year
+- interest accruing if the loan is not repaid in full within 2 years

 - the start date for regular loan instalment payments.